 For general information about the program, information for the current year, and documentation of results from past years, see the tabs and pull-down menus on this webpage.
 For specific questions, do not hesitate to send e-mail to our mailbox at firstname.lastname@example.org.

-Jianwu Wang, Ph.D. (jianwu _at_ umbc.edu) [Director and Faculty Mentor, Assistant Professor of Data Science in the Department of Information Systems]
+Jianwu Wang, Ph.D. (jianwu _at_ umbc.edu) [Director and Faculty Mentor, Associate Professor of Data Science in the Department of Information Systems]

-Dr. Jianwu Wang is an Assistant Professor of Data Science in the Department of Information Systems at UMBC.
+Dr. Jianwu Wang is an Associate Professor of Data Science in the Department of Information Systems, and leads the Big Data Analytics Lab at UMBC.
 He is also an Affiliated Faculty at the Joint Center for Earth Systems Technology (JCET), UMBC.
 His research interests include Big Data Analytics, Scientific Workflow, Distributed Computing, Service Oriented Computing.
 He has published 100+ papers with more than 1600 citations (h-index: 20).
 He is/was associate editor or editorial board member of four international journals, conference organization committee member of eight conferences and co-chair of eight related workshops.
 He is also program committee member for over 40 conferences/workshops, and reviewer of over 15 journals or books.
 Since joining UMBC in 2015, he has received multiple external grants as PI funded by NSF, NASA, DOE, State of Maryland, and Industry.
 He is also an NSF CAREER awardee.
 He was PI of the NSF initiative CyberTraining: Big Data + HPC + Atmospheric Physics at UMBC.
 His current research interests include Big Data Analytics, Distributed Computing and Scientific Workflow with application focuses on climate and manufacturing.

 Matthias K. Gobbert, Ph.D. (gobbert _at_ umbc.edu) [Co-Director and Faculty Mentor, Professor of Mathematics in the Department of Mathematics and Statistics]